ferreiraluz/product-stock/README.md

 # IS OPEN SOURCE.

 ## The database config was hidden for security measures.
-But the config file was in the file "src/database/config/db.js" and imported in "src/database/models.js" and models.js was exported to the app.js.
+But the config file would be in the file "src/database/config/db.js" and imported in "src/database/models.js" and that your turn was exported to the app.js.